jamesholland-uk/ansible-ee/README.md

-# Ansible Execution Environment: Palo Alto Networks Prisma SASE
+# Ansible Execution Environment: Palo Alto Networks

 [![N|Solid](https://www.paloaltonetworks.com/content/dam/pan/en_US/images/logos/brand/primary-company-logo/PANW_Parent_Brand_Primary_Logo_RGB.png?imbypass=on)](https://paloaltonetworks.com/)

 ## Overview

-This project aims to bring the ability to interact with Palo Alto Networks SASE platforms through the construct of an Execution Environment.
+This project aims to bring the ability to interact with Palo Alto Networks platforms through the construct of an Execution Environment.

 ### 🐍 `Prep your Python environment`

-I have included a Poetry file for anyone savvy enough to take advantage.
+I have included a Poetry file for anyone saavy enough to take advantage.
 For the uninitiated, Poetry helps replicate Python environments between users with a single file.
 You'll need to have Poetry installed on your machine, for most users that will be solved with `pip install poetry`.

 1. install Python dependencies